Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Introduction

 \section{Introduction}

-Multimodal learning has emerged as a crucial research direction in artificial intelligence in recent years, with the aim of enhancing model performance by integrating data from various modalities.
-In multimodal machine learning research, the ideal model typically assumes that all input data are of high quality and that the information from each modality is balanced and reliable.
-However, recent studies \cite{gao2024embracing,zeng2022robust} have shown that multimodal data often contain noise, which can manifest both at the feature level and in higher-level semantic misalignments between modalities \cite{yang2024quantifying}.
-At the same time, multimodal models are frequently plagued by modality imbalance, with significant performance disparities and varying degrees of trustworthiness between modalities.
-In extreme cases, modality-specific information can even interfere with model performance ~\cite{wang2020makes, huang2022modality}.
-These challenges in data quality and modality utilization severely limit the robustness and reliability of multimodal systems in complex real-world environments, representing a critical issue that current research must address.
+Multi-modal learning has emerged as a significant research direction in the field of artificial intelligence in recent years, aiming to improve model performance by integrating data from different modalities.
+In the research of multi-modal machine learning, ideal models often assume that modality information is balanced, reliable, and all input data is of high precision.
+However, recent work has shown that multi-modal models are often plagued by the issue of modality imbalance, with significant performance differences between modalities and incomplete reliability of the information \cite{wang2020makes, huang2022modality}.
+Additionally, multi-modal data is frequently subject to noise and interference \cite{yang2024quantifying, zeng2022robust}, and attacks on the dominant modalities, such as modality blurring, result in a significant drop in performance.
+These challenges related to modality utility and data quality severely limit the robustness and reliability of multi-modal systems in real-world, complex environments, and represent key issues that need to be addressed in current research.